wchesley/notebook/Microsoft_365/ConfigMgr/CoManage.md

 admin console.
 You receive an error code 403, forbidden.

 **Workaround:** The current workaround is to configure the on-premises hierarchy to the default authentication level of **Windows authentication**.
 For more information, see the [Authentication section in the SMS provider article](https://learn.microsoft.com/en-us/intune/configmgr/core/plan-design/hierarchy/plan-for-the-sms-provider#authentication).

+## Error Codes

+SCCM error codes are given in hex format, ie `0x0000000`.
+Error codes to their human readable meaning are translated in the Windows [Error Codes](../../Windows/Error-Codes.md) doc.